MatrixPecker/Interstellar-18Summer/README.md

 - Color matching for every car

 ## Rule of normal parking lot
-User has three options, which are Enter 1 to begin the autoshow, Enter 2 to play the game and Enter other numbers to break.
+- User has three options, which are Enter 1 to begin the autoshow, Enter 2 to play the game and Enter other numbers to break.
-Before the game begining, user can choose how many slots he/she wants(the number should between 5 and 100), how many rounds he/she wants(the number should between 1 and 20).
+- Before the game begins, user can choose how many slots he/she wants(the number should between 5 and 100), how many rounds he/she wants(the number should between 1 and 20).
-When the first round begin, the user can let cars come in and choose which round the car will leave.
+- When the first round begin, the user can let cars come in and choose which round the car will leave.
 More than one car or no car can come at one round.
 One round ends when user enters 0.
 After the car coming in, an arrival ticket will be provided like
              **Arrival ticket**
 * Arrival time: 1
 * Type of vehicle: Motorbike